 Earthworm by its activities in the soil, add many immense benefits like enhancement of soil structure, nutrients increase, better drainage and much more.
-Read on to know more about the contribution of worms to the soil.
+Read on to know more about earthworm benefits to the soil.

 First, let’s look at the types.

 Types of Earthworms

 There are three (3) ecological categories of earthworms – epigeic, anecic and endogeic.
 The categorization is based on their burrowing and feeding behaviours of various species.

 Anecic (means “up from the earth” or “out of the earth” in Greek), the class of earthworms dominant in soils in the temperate regions.
 They burrow vertically in soil and feed on litter on the surface of the soil.
 They also often produce characteristic surface features called “middens” which are circular “mound-shaped” region around a surface of the burrow’s opening..
 The feeding and casting habits of anecic may affect soil characteristics up to >1m depth.
 Examples of Anecic earthworms are Lumbricus terrestris, Apporectodea longa.
 (Source: www.mscwbif.org)